2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

    - **Detailed Flow for Each Independent Scenario**:

        1. **[Find Nearby Warehouses]**:
-           - **Description**: Sellers locate storage facilities near their current location using the Google Maps API.
+           - **Description**: User locate storage facilities near their current location using the Google Maps API.
-           - **Primary actor(s)**: Sellers
+           - **Primary actor(s)**: User
            - **Main success scenario**:
-               1. Seller selects the "Find Storage" option.
+               1. User selects the "Find Storage" option.
-               2. System uses the seller's location to list nearby warehouses.
+               2. System uses user's location to find nearby warehouses.
-               3. Seller selects a preferred facility.
+               3. User selects a preferred facility.
            - **Failure scenario(s)**:
-               - **1a.** Location permissions are denied.
+               - 1a.
+Location permissions are denied.
-                   - **1a1.** System prompts the user to enable location services.
+                   - 1a1.
+System prompts the user to enable location services.
-                   - **1a2.** Seller enables location services and retries.
+                   - 1a2.
+User enables location services and retries.
-               - **1b.** No warehouses available nearby.
+               - 1b.
+No warehouses available nearby.
-                   - **1b1.** System displays a message stating unavailability of storage options.
+                   - 1b1.
+System displays a message stating unavailability of storage options.
-                   - **1b2.** Seller can retry later or contact support.
+                   - 1b2.
+User can retry later or contact support.

        2. **[Schedule Item Drop-Off]**:
-           - **Description**: Sellers schedule a time to deposit items at a selected warehouse.
+           - **Description**: User schedule a time to deposit items at a selected warehouse.
-           - **Primary actor(s)**: Sellers
+           - **Primary actor(s)**: User
            - **Main success scenario**:
-               1. Seller selects a warehouse and chooses a convenient drop-off time.
+               1. User selects a warehouse and chooses a convenient drop-off time.
                2. System confirms the booking and sends a confirmation message.
            - **Failure scenario(s)**:
-               - **2a.** Selected time slot is unavailable.
+               - 2a.
+Selected time slot is unavailable.
-                   - **2a1.** System suggests alternative time slots.
+                   - 2a1.
+System suggests alternative time slots.
-                   - **2a2.** Seller selects a new time and proceeds.
+                   - 2a2.
+User selects a new time and proceeds.
-               - **2b.** System fails to confirm the booking due to server issues.
+               - 2b.
+System fails to confirm the booking due to server issues.
-                   - **2b1.** Seller receives a notification about the issue.
+                   - 2b1.
+User receives a notification about the issue.
-                   - **2b2.** Seller retries later or contacts support.
+                   - 2b2.
+User retries later or contacts support.

 ### **3.4.
 Screen Mockups**
 ![Screen Mockup Diagram](images/mockup.png)